LLNL/apollo/README.md

 ## License

-Apollo is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
-Users may choose either license, at their option.
+Apollo is distributed under the terms of the MIT license.

-All new contributions must be made under both the MIT and Apache-2.0 licenses.
+Copyrights and patents in the Apollo project are retained by contributors.
+No copyright assignment is required to contribute to Apollo.

 See [LICENSE](https://github.com/LLNL/apollo/blob/develop/LICENSE) and
 [NOTICE](https://github.com/LLNL/apollo/blob/develop/NOTICE) for details.